taylorjcolaizzi/salesman-taylorjcolaizzi/README.md

 | cities2k | 12 141 639 | 355 493 | 354 308 | 192.3 |

 So, it looks like compared to nearest neighbor, my simulated annealing was able to shave off a little bit of distance for every data file; however, I needed to run this a couple times until I got satisfactory results.

+At first, my method for selecting trial configurations was to just randomly swap 2 cities and hope for the best.
+However, this ended up being very slow and didn't converge for the higher city counts.
+Instead, Tristen suggested that I should reverse the order of all the cities between the two random ones I selected.
+This ended up working better than before, so I stuck with it!
+From looking at the map plots, it tended to untangle some of the loops.

+Hopefully it's okay I didn't put the text box in the plots!